carbon-design-system/sveld/README.md

 #### Notes

-- Context keys must be string literals (dynamic keys are not supported)
+- Context keys must be statically resolvable: a string literal, a static template literal, a `const`-bound string, or a `Symbol()` / `Symbol.for()` call with a static description.
+Dynamic expressions (runtime identifiers, template interpolation, other function calls) are skipped with a warning.
 - Variables passed to `setContext` should have JSDoc `@type` annotations for accurate types
 - The generated type name follows the pattern: `{PascalCase}Context`.
 Separators (hyphens, underscores, dots, colons, slashes, spaces) are stripped and each segment is capitalized:
   | Context Key | Generated Type Name |